tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    `return_routability_check` message of type path_response if the path through which the message was received is preferred.
 If the path is not preferred, a `return_routability_check` message of type path_delete MUST be returned;
-1. When the initiator receives and verifies the `return_routability_check` message contains the sent cookie, it updates the peer address binding;
+1. When the initiator receives and verifies that the `return_routability_check` message contains the sent cookie, it updates the peer address binding;
 1. If T expires, or the address confirmation fails, the peer address binding is not updated.
 In this case, a new `return_routability_check` message of type